MicoT/Web_prog_Module_2-Quiz1/README.md

 # Please Note!

-Main html file is at src folder.
+Main html file is at main folder.